Braid (video game): Reception

 The game was primarily criticized for its short length.
 IGN's Hilary Goldstein stated that the game offers "no reason to come back" once all the puzzles have been completed.
 However, others compared Braid's short experience to similar criticisms with Portal in that its length "can be disregarded in the face of its unique approach to storytelling and expansive ideas".
 The game's price was also seen as a negative for the game, though McShea wrote that "Braid is worth every penny".
 Blow later said that he expected the price to be US$10, but Microsoft, in promoting the game as part of its Summer of Arcade, made the price $15.
 Edge also noted that while Blow had tried to integrate the story and gameplay throughout the game, this only worked well in the final world, and otherwise the story was "a little trite in its self-conscious obscurity".
 However, others — including new media academics — have disagreed, praising the philosophical complexity of the game, with John Finlay Kerr writing "Jonathan Blow's Braid is the sort of ontological labyrinth that Jorge Luis Borges might have made.
 Embedded in the simple gameplay design are genuinely huge concepts."

 The PC version of the game was considered to be "faithful" to the Xbox 360 version of the game, retaining the same content without adding any new features.
 Reviewers commented that Braid benefited from keyboard controls.
-However, as a port of the Xbox 360 version, the lack of initial support for optimizing the graphics display for one's computer, either through larger screen resolutions or turning off certain game effects, was seen as a drawback, though it is expected that patches will be released to add these options.
+However, as a port of the Xbox 360 version, the lack of initial support for optimizing the graphics display for one's computer, either through larger screen resolutions or turning off certain game effects, was seen as a drawback.
 Both the PlayStation 3 and Macintosh ports of the game by Hothead Games were found to be easily accessible on the system and retained all the innovation and challenge of the original Xbox Live game.

+Anniversary Edition did not receive much media attention or advertising.
+Jonathan Blow said in a livestream that Anniversary Edition "sold like dogshit" and that Thekla couldn't afford to pay any of its employees after its sales missed expectations by so much.